8 SEO Copywriting Tips That Will Skyrocket Website Traffic

-2) Target The Right Keywords
+2) Target The Right Keywords For Effective SEO Content

 When writing content, don’t ever forget about keywords.
 Think of what will the user’s search for when they type into the Google search bar.
 Are they looking for information about your service or industry?

 If you’re not researching for which keywords have a higher search volume combined with considering the competitiveness, you’re doing SEO the wrong way.
-But it’s not too late to save your SEO campaign now.
+But it’s not too late to save your online marketing campaign now.

 Try using Keyword Planner by Google to find out your potential keywords and start writing.

 Don’t forget to target location too; it will help with your local SEO.
-So let’s say you’re an SEO agency in New York City, “SEO agency” is probably too vague and competitive.
-Instead, you can try middle-tail keywords like”SEO agency in New York City” or “New York City SEO agency”.
+So let’s say you’re a marketing agency in New York City, “SEO agency” is probably too vague and competitive.
+Instead, you can try middle-tail keywords like”online marketing agency in New York City” or “New York City SEO agency.”

-3) Include Your Targeted Keyword In Title
+3) Include Your Targeted Keyword In Title Tags

 What’s the first thing that your potential audience notices when you appear in the Search Engine Results Pages (SERPs)?

-So if you don’t have the keyword in the title, the visitors and Google bots will not be able to find relevancy between your keyword and the headline.
+So if you don’t have a headline formula that employs keywords in the title, visitors and Google bots will not be able to find relevancy between your keyword and the headline.

 But that doesn’t mean that you should create a long headline with all your keywords?
-No. Google will truncate your title when it’s too long, so it’s better to put your keywords at the beginning of your title rather than the end.
+No. Google will truncate your title when it’s too long, so it’s better to put your keywords at the beginning of your title tag rather than the end.
 To avoid being truncated, keep your headline less than 70 characters.